 Is the hiring and appointing process for DACAmented students different?

 Students with DACA are hired and appointed using the same process as other graduate students.

 As an undocumented or DACAmented student, how should I enter my information for the background check?

-All graduate students appointed as graduate student instructor (GSI), graduate student research assistant (GSRA), or graduate student staff assistant (GSSA) positions (collectively referred to as GSA) positions are required to pass a background check.
-As part of the background check process, you will be required to provide personal identifying information including your name, date of birth, address and social security number.
+All graduate students appointed to graduate student instructor (GSI), graduate student research assistant (GSRA), or graduate student staff assistant (GSSA) positions (collectively referred to as GSA) positions are required to pass a background check.
+As part of the background check process, you will be required to provide personal identifying information including your name, date of birth, address, and social security number.
 If you do not have a social security number, you may provide another unique identifier (e.g., USCIS#, Alien #) in order to complete the background check process.
-This information is collected by GIS, an external vender whom conducts all background checks on behalf of the University of Michigan.
-The results of your background check, not your unique identifier, are shared back to the University.
+This information is collected by GIS, an external vendor that conducts all background checks on behalf of the University of Michigan.
+The results of your background check, not your unique identifier, are shared with the university.

 Can I continue to work if my Employment Authorization Document (EAD) expires?